arched-dev/flask-scheema/docs/source/index.rst

 * Create detailed API outputs.

-* Authentication users with a variety of methods.
+* Authenticate users with a variety of methods.

 * Global or model based configuration including callbacks, rate limiting, caching & more.

-* Automatically generate `Redoc`_ documentation.
+* Automatically generated `Redoc`_ documentation.

-All fully configurable through `Flask`_ config values through to method based Meta classes attributes in your models, giving you fine grained control over the output of your API and accompanying documentation.
+All fully configurable through `Flask`_ config values all the way through to http method based configuration your models, giving you fine grained control over the output of your API and accompanying documentation.

 What are you waiting for...?